xml source

 "Create a `doctype` named tuple"

-if source is None: source = hashlib.md5(content.encode()).hexdigest()[:8]
+if src is None: src = hashlib.md5(content.encode()).hexdigest()[:8]

-return doctype(_add_nls(str(source).strip()), _add_nls(content.strip()))
+return doctype(_add_nls(str(src).strip()), _add_nls(content.strip()))

 This is a convenience wrapper to ensure that a doctype has the needed information in the right format.

-doc = 'This is a sample'
+doc = 'This is a "sample"'

 mk_doctype(doc)

-doctype(source='\nb8898fab\n', content='\nThis is a sample\n')
+doctype(src='\n47e19350\n', content='\nThis is a "sample"\n')

 source